1. Auto Bodily Injury | Overview of the Incident and Initial Exposure

 The client's consistent driving pattern post incident, supporting absence of intent to flee rather than deliberate evasion.

-These combined elements guided the defense theory that the client did not knowingly leave the scene, a critical factor under D.C. statutes regulating auto bodily injury incidents.
+These combined elements guided the defense theory that the client did not knowingly leave the scene, a critical factor under D.C.
+Statutes regulating auto bodily injury incidents.

 2. Auto Bodily Injury | Legal Standards and Reporting Obligations